Economic globalization: Policy and government

 The GATT/WTO framework, which was initiated in 1947, led participating countries to reduce their tariff and non-tariff barriers to trade.
 Indeed, the idea of Most Favoured Nation was essential to the GATT.
-In order to accede, governments had to shift their economies from central planning to market driven, especially after the fall of the Soviet Union.
+To accede, governments had to shift their economies from central planning to market driven, especially after the fall of the Soviet Union.

-On 27 October 1986, the London Stock Exchange enacted newly deregulated rules that enabled global interconnection of markets, with an expectation of huge increases in market activity.
+On 27 October 1986 the London Stock Exchange enacted newly deregulated rules that enabled global interconnection of financial markets, with an expectation of huge increases in market activity.
 This event came to be known as the Big Bang.

 By the time the World Trade Organization was established in 1994 as the baton was passed from the GATT, it had grown to 128 countries, including Czech Republic, Slovakia and Slovenia.
 The year 1995 saw the WTO pass the General Agreement on Trade in Services, while the 1998 defeat of the OECD's Multilateral Agreement on Investment was a hiccup on the route to economic globalization.

 Multinational corporations reorganized production to take advantage of these opportunities.
 Labor-intensive production migrated to areas with lower labor costs, especially China, later followed by other functions as skill levels increased.
 Networks raised the level of wealth consumption and geographical mobility.
 This highly dynamic worldwide system had powerful ramifications.
 The World Trade Organization Ministerial Conference of 1999 and associated 1999 Seattle WTO protests were a significant step on the road to economic globalization.

 The People's Republic of China (2001) and the last remnants of ex-Soviet bloc countries like Ukraine (2008) and Russia (2012) were admitted much later to the WTO process after painful structural reforms.

-The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting which entered into force on 1 July 2018, is an effort to harmonize tax regimes in order to prevent multi-national firms from taking advantage of loopholes like Ireland's Green Jersey BEPS tool.
+The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting which entered into force on 1 July 2018, is an effort to harmonize tax regimes to prevent multi-national firms from taking advantage of loopholes like Ireland's Green Jersey BEPS tool.